Reverse Mergers 101

 After the issuer files the registration statement it is then subject to review by the SEC.
 After review of the registration statement the SEC may render comments, which the issuer will address by filing amendments to its registration statement.
 When all of the SEC comments have been answered to the satisfaction of the SEC, it will declare the registration statement effective.
 The issuer is then able to apply for its ticker symbol and trade if it meets FINRA’s requirements.

 FINRA requires that the issuer have at least 25 shareholders who hold either registered shares or with respect to Pink Sheet listed issuers, shares that have been held by non-affiliate investors for twelve months.
 These shares in the aggregate should represent at least 10% of the issuer’s outstanding securities and are often referred to as the “Float.”
 A market maker must sponsor and file the issuer’s Form 211 (“211”) with FINRA.
 After which, FINRA conducts a review and may provide comments for the sponsor to address.
 Upon receipt of confirmation that all comments have been answered satisfactorily, a ticker symbol is assigned and the issuers’ securities are publicly traded.

-Any private company seeking to have its securities publicly traded should proceed with caution when considering whether to engage in a Reverse Merger.
-Similarly, investors should proceed with caution when considering whether to invest in reverse merger companies.
+Any private company going public should proceed with caution when considering engaging in a Reverse Merger.
+Similarly, investors should proceed with caution when considering whether to invest in Companies Reverse Mergers.
 Many Reverse Merger issuers either fail or struggle to remain viable.
-In light of these considerations, private companies should consult a qualified and independent securities attorney to perform thorough research and due diligience before engaging in a Reverse Merger.
+In light of these considerations, private companies should consult a qualified and independent securities attorney to perform thorough research and due diligence before engaging in a Reverse Merger.